 More Easy Squash Recipes

-If you make these butternut squash fritters, please leave a comment below.
-Love to hear how you enjoyed it!
+If you make these butternut squash fritters, be sure to leave a comment below!

 Ingredients

-- 10 cups butternut squash (a squash about 3 pounds, 6 ounces before peeling or 3 pounds after peeling and seeds removed)
+- 1 large butternut squash, a squash about 3 pounds, 6 ounces before peeling or 3 pounds after peeling and seeds removed

-- 2 cups corn kernels (2 ears of corn)
+- 2 cups corn kernels, about 2 ears of corn

 - 3 large eggs